Skip to content

 • Providing an interface to gather end-user consent for a particular action

-• Sending the interaction choice (approve or deny) to your authorization server
+• Sending the interaction choice (approve or deny) to the authorization server

-• Sending a request to your authorization server to finish the interaction
+• Sending a request to the authorization server to finish the interaction

 • Redirecting the user after the interaction is complete